 an additional precondition for admissibility for examination of a case in group proceedings which applies to pecuniary claims; this precondition means the necessity to standardize (equalize) the amount of claims pursued in group or in sub-groups comprising at least of two persons, with consideration of significant circumstances of the case which are common for such persons (see more: When are group proceedings allowed?).

-natural or legal persons (including individuals and business entities) who decided to jointly pursue their claims in group proceedings and who for that purpose filed a declaration on joining the group and consented for a specific person to act in the capacity of a group representative; the members of the group are not a party to the group proceedings in a formal sense – only the representative of the group acting on their behalf is vested with this status.
+natural or legal persons (including individuals and business entities) who decided to jointly pursue their claims in group proceedings and who for that purpose filed a declaration on joining the group and consented for a specific person to act in the capacity of a group representative and in the case when the representative is the Financial Ombudsman – which submitted declarations on joining the group; no consent for the representative is required; the members of the group are not a party to the group proceedings in a formal sense – only the representative of the group acting on their behalf is vested with this status.

 homogeneity of claims is one of the preconditions for the admissibility for examination of a given case in group proceedings; this criterion is met if claims of all group members are raised in the same form with respect to request for legal protection, i.e. all of them request adjudication of a specific performance (alternatively – declaration or shaping of a right or legal relationship) or all of them pursue the establishment of the defendant’s liability (see more: When are group proceedings allowed?).

-an obligation according to which the group representative must be represented before a court by a professional counsel, i.e. attorney-at-law or legal counsel (this obligation does not apply if the representative is an attorney-at-law or legal counsel).
+an obligation according to which the group representative must be represented before a court by a professional counsel, i.e. attorney-at-law or legal counsel (this obligation does not apply if the representative is an attorney-at-law or legal counsel and when the representative is the Financial Ombudsman).
 This means that the representative may not independently initiate group proceedings or perform other actions in these proceedings.
 The group representative must enter with the professional counsel into an agreement on representation in the proceedings.
 The act on pursuing claims in group proceedings requires such agreements to specify the manner of the professional counsel’s remuneration.

 an action which consists of filing with the group’ representative a declaration on resignation from participation in group proceedings in the capacity of a group member.
 This is admissible, but only until the time the decision on the composition of the group becomes final and binding.
 Declarations on leaving from the group made after the lapse of such a time limit are deemed to be ineffective which means that the judgement issued in the case will be binding upon a given person.